 There aren't too many people who preferred to fail after release, right?
 But bad things happen.
-According to statistics, 9 out of 10 startups fail because of spending money too quickly.
+According to recent statistics, 82% of businesses go bankrupt due to cash flow issues.
+At the same time, 29% of startups fail due to a lack of funding and personal funds.
 The reasons why it happens can be different: incorrectly calculated development costs, sophisticated design, too many improvements, inconsistent marketing approach.
 But the most annoying thing is that an unnecessary product was developed.
 That’s why you need to begin with a minimum viable product (MVP) that will help you to avoid failure.

 Let's figure out what is an MVP in software development.
 But before we start, it is important to know what steps you should take to develop a minimum viable product: detailed MVP project plan developing, idea testing, quick launching to the market.
 Companies that are aware of the MVP benefits and start up business activities quickly grow 20% faster than the rest.

 MVP is the minimum form of the full-fledged product coming soon.
 It is all about proving theories about product relevance and functionality.
 The correct answer to the question “how to get an MVP?” is to quickly adapt to the market requirements and to develop a project that will be in demand even after a while.

 Minimum Viable Product in software development means the following:

 - it is the basic model of the final product;

 - it has all the functions necessary for its work;

 - to build an MVP is not the same as to build a prototype;

 - it is a real product that needs to be developed and improved further.